QuesmaOrg/quesma/docs/eap-docs.md

 # Known limitations or unsupported functionalities

-Some of the notable limitations or unsupported functionalities in this version:
+Quesma is designed for analytical text queries such as in observability or security.
+It does literal case insensitive matches.
+It does not do tokenization, natural language processing or scoring.
+* Unsupported example: You need top 10 results for query car and expect to find article with word automobile.
+* Good fit: Searching for logs such as `InvalidPassword` should also match `InvalidPasswordError` without `*` as required in Elastic.

+## Preview functional limitations
+Currently supported:
+- front-end support for Kibana and Open Search Dashboards, limited to Discover(LogExplorer) interface and Dashboard panels
+- read-only back-end support for Elastic/OpenSearch as origin source and ClickHouse or Hydrolix as destination source Which as a result allows you to run Kibana/OSD queries and dashboards on data residing in ClickHouse/Hydrolix.
+Will be relaxed, but not considered as best practice:
+* Quesma does not allow mixed-data source queries.g. calling `GET /data_a,data_b/_search` where `data_a` is in Elasticsearch and `data_b` is ClickHouse table.
+    * For Kibana user, this means that Data View cannot contain multiple indices backed up by different data sources.
+    * For Elasticsearch API user, this means that you cannot perform queries like `GET /data_a,data_b/_search`, where `data_a` is in Elasticsearch and `data_b` is ClickHouse table.
+* Management API is not supported.

+Currently not supported future roadmap items:
 * Only querying data is supported, no ingest operations are allowed.
+* Specific types of aggregation queries are not supported, e.g. [pipeline aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/search-aggregations-pipeline.html) or geo-type aggregations.
 * Quesma does not support all Elasticsearch API endpoints and Query DSL features.
 Please refer to the `List of supported endpoints` section for more details.
-* Quesma does not allow mixed-data source queriese.g. calling `GET /data_a,data_b/_search` where `data_a` is in Elasticsearch and `data_b` is ClickHouse table.
-    * For Kibana user, this means that Data View cannot contain multiple indices backed up by different data sources.
-    * For Elasticsearch API user, this means that you cannot perform queries like `GET /data_a,data_b/_search`, where `data_a` is in Elasticsearch and `data_b` is ClickHouse table.
-* Specific types of aggregation queries are not supported, e.g. [pipeline aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/search-aggregations-pipeline.html) or geo-type aggregations.
+* JSON are not pretty printed in the response.
+* The schema support is limited.
+  * Elasticsearch types: date, text, keyword, boolean, byte, short, integer, long, unsigned_long, float, double
+  * Clickhouse types: DateTime, DateTime64, String, Boolean, UInt8, UInt16, UInt32, UInt64, Int8, Int16, Int32, Int64, Float32, Float64
+* Some advanced query parameters are ignored.
+* No support for SQL, EQL (Event Query Language), PPL, or ES/QL.

+## Preview performance limitations
 * A single Quesma container can process 50 concurrent HTTP requests.
 More requests would receive an HTTP 429 status code.
+* Async results are stored for 15 minutes.
+Only 10k or 500MB of async results are supported.
+They are not persisted across restarts.
+* No more than 10,000 result hits.
+* No partial results for long-running queries.
+All results are returned in one response once full query is finished
+* No efficient support for metrics.

 ## List of supported endpoints

-Quesma supports a subset of Elasticsearch API endpoints.
+Quesma supports a subset of OpenSearch/Elasticsearch API endpoints.
 Upon a query, Quesma will forward the request to the appropriate data source (Elasticsearch or ClickHouse).
 The following endpoints are supported: